greenGrocer/messAround/README.md

 # messAround
 As the title says.
-Just a place to foll around with ionic and angular.
+Just a place to fool around with ionic and angular.